Nutritional immunology: Micronutrients

-Vitamins and Minerals
+Vitamins and minerals

 Vitamins and Minerals are essential substances that the body needs to grow and function.
 Your body needs thirteen vitamins, but does produce Vitamin K by the gut microflora and Vitamin D from the sunlight.
-It is important to note that a lack of vitamins and minerals such as iron will prime the immune system.
+A lack of vitamins and minerals such as iron will prime the immune system.
 Indeed, a lack of iron and vitamin A is associated with all cause-mortality and morbidity.

 There are two types of vitamins, including fat-soluble vitamins and water-soluble vitamins.
 Fat-soluble vitamins are vitamins that are soluble in organic solvents, which include vitamins A, K, E, and D. Water-soluble vitamins are vitamins that are soluble in water and include vitamin C and B vitamins (thiamine, riboflavin, niacin, pantothenic acid, biotin, vitamin B-6, vitamin B-12, and folate.
 Most of the essential vitamins the body needs can be obtained by a balanced diet, with the exception of a portion of the population who don't get enough micronutrients from their diet or have a health condition that affects their nutritional needs.
 Similarly to vitamins, minerals are needed for your body to be healthy and to function properly.
 Minerals function to keep your bones, muscles, heart, and brain working correctly.
 Minerals also play a crucial role in the regulation and function of the immune system.
 In the adaptive immune system, the mineral zinc is an important structural element of the hormone thymulin, which is produced by the epithelial cells of the thymus and mediates the maturation of pre-T lymphocytes into T lymphocytes needed to protect the body from infection.
 Minerals include phosphorus, calcium, magnesium, sodium, potassium, chloride, and sulfur.
 There are also trace minerals needed in smaller amounts, which include iron, manganese, copper, iodine, zinc, cobalt, fluoride, and selenium.